 New home-buyers have a long list of items they want to have.
 The key word is “want”.
 When you look at a home space, structure and flow are most important.
 Areas of the home such as the kitchen and living room are places where families congregate.
 Those rooms need space.
 The backyard doesn’t have to be worthy of a magazine cover, it just needs room to add the amenities you want in the future like a swing set, pool and an outdoor sink cabinet to create an outdoor living space for entertaining.

 There are many costs to buying a home, both at the time of purchase and after ownership.
 Make sure to factor in these costs.
 Otherwise, you’ll put yourself at risk of losing it down the road.
-At time of closing, you have property and school taxes, homeowner’s insurance, attorney fees, loan origination and interest fees.
+At time of closing, you have property and school taxes, homeowner’s insurance and the representation fees, attorney fees, loan origination and interest fees.

 Fees that you will incur thereafter annually include property and school taxes, homeowner’s insurance, and maintenance.
 A home, even if a new one, will continue to cost money.